 Overdosage of estrogen may cause nausea, vomiting, breast tenderness, abdominal pain, drowsiness and fatigue, and withdrawal bleeding may occur in women.
 Treatment of overdose consists of discontinuation of PREMARIN therapy with institution of appropriate symptomatic care.

-PREMARIN therapy should not be used in individuals with any of the following conditions:
+PREMARIN therapy is contraindicated in individuals with any of the following conditions:

-- Known anaphylactic reaction or angioedema to PREMARIN tablets.
+- Known anaphylactic reaction or angioedema with Premarin